Mastercard/client-encryption-php/README.md

 #### Performing Encryption <a name="performing-encryption-jwe"></a>

-Call `JWEEncryption::encryptPayload` with a JSON request payload and a `JWEEncryptionConfig` instance.
+Call `JweEncryption::encryptPayload` with a JSON request payload and a `JweEncryptionConfig` instance.

 Example using the configuration [above](#configuring-the-JWE-encryption):
 ```php